Dolly Parton hasn't gotten the coronavirus vaccine yet, even though she donated $1 million for it

 In typical Parton style, she gave the seven-figure sum to help partly fund creation of the Moderna vaccine.

-It was a sideline effort by the county music legend, not unlike another project Parton spoke about with CNN: reworking her famous song, "9 to 5," as "5 to 9" for website builder Squarespace's Super Bowl ad.
+It was a sideline effort by the county music legend, not unlike another project Parton spoke about with CNN: reworking her famous song, "9 to 5," as "5 to 9" for website building and e-commerce platform Squarespace's Super Bowl ad.

 Indeed, the commercial centers around how many people have side gigs and are grinding beyond the usual office hours.